 Have you ever spent time doing something you thought was so urgent and important, but when it was done you realized it was not?

 If so, congrats.
 You are in great company.

 For Box 3 it is important to learn when and how to delegate things.
 If you lead a team, you have resources.
 You can salvage your time in favor of letting others do these particular tasks.

 If you are in the middle of working on a big rock (Box #1) and the phone rings.
 You don’t have to answer it.
 If you see who called, ask a team member to return the call and find out what is happening.

 Box 4: Delete It

-You want to avoid much of Box 4 items.
+You want to avoid many of Box 4 items.
 Examples are playing video games, watching old TV shows.
-Any mndless web browsing may be a Box 4 item.
+Any mindless web browsing may be a Box 4 item.